stepzen-dev/transferred-stepzen-schemas/airtable/README.md

 ## Preparing your Airtable Configuration

 Airtable, unlike many other backends like Shopify, does not have a fixed schema.
 Our template assumes that the Airtable contains [Event Planning](https://airtable.com/templates/event-marketing) tables and data.
 If you want to learn by just using this example, deploy that template into your Airtable account.
-If your data is different,we will also explain how to modify our templates to conform to your data in the [How to modify the imported template section](#modify)
+If your data is different, we will also explain how to modify our templates to conform to your data in the [How to modify the imported template section](#modify)

 There are two "keys" that you need for connecting to Airtable.
 One is the `baseid` (which, for all practical purposes is like a database in the MySQL/Postgres sense).
 Second is the `API Key`, which is a unique key with which to access the specific base.
 You can find good information on these at [Airtable's API Section](https://airtable.com/api), where you will also see what the API does, and how it returns the data.